Libardo1/Recommendation-drafts/README.md

 # Factorization model for recommendation

 This project is my first attempt to create a recommendation system using tensorflow.
 My first idea was to contribute to https://github.com/songgc/TF-recomm .
 But since my code took its own direction I decided to create this repository instead.
 Nevertherless the core model implemented here is the same as the one from that repository.
-In the future I want to implement new models of recommendations and have a more robust test framework.
+In the future I want to implement new recommendation models and have a more robust test framework.
 This is a one week project, so if it seems sloppy, it's not an accident.

 ### Requirements